• Episodes

 Edmund Beaufort appointed lieutenant of France

-Edmund Beaufort was appointed lieutenant of France.
-Richard of York had wanted to be re-appointed to the position.
-Edmund and Richard became rivals in the battles of the Wars of the Roses. ¹
+The position of lieutenant of France was contested by Edmund Beaufort, Duke of Somerset and Richard, Duke of York.
+Richard wanted to be re-appointed to the position but the Duke of Somerset was appointed instead.
+Edmund and Richard would become bitter rivals in the future battles of the Wars of the Roses.
+[1]

 1450